Ultracold Mechanical Quantum Sensor for Tests of New Physics: Implications for Fundamental Physics

 \subsubsection{Gravitational Waves}

 We first consider our macroscopic quantum device as a sensor for high-frequency gravitational waves (GWs), as described in Ref.~\cite{Linehan2024}.
 While gravitational waves in the Hz to kHz regime have been experimentally confirmed since 2015 \cite{Ligo2015}, no higher-frequency GWs have been observed so far - despite recent efforts with classical sensors \cite{Goryachev2021}.
-Gravitational waves in the GHz regime can originate from exotic processes predicted by theories beyond the Standard Model.
-Possible sources include the motion of extremely dense and thin defects in spacetime called cosmic strings, collisions involving primordial black holes formed shortly after the Big Bang, or phase transitions in the state of the early universe \cite{Aggarwal2021,Aggarwal2025}.
+Gravitational waves in the GHz regime can originate from exotic processes predicted by theories beyond the Standard Model, including the motion of defects in spacetime called cosmic strings, collisions involving primordial black holes formed shortly after the Big Bang, or phase transitions in the state of the early universe \cite{Aggarwal2021,Aggarwal2025}.

 Here, we consider a HBAR detector oriented along the z-direction, interacting with a monochromatic gravitational wave.
 The gravitational wave is described by $h_{ij} = h_0 \epsilon_{ij} \cos \left( \omega t + \phi \right)$ with amplitude $h_0$, polarization tensor $ \epsilon_{ij}$, frequency $\omega$ and phase $\phi$.
 We assume that the wave is resonant with one of the acoustic modes and that it is plus polarized with respect to x- and z- direction, such that $\epsilon_{33}=1$.
 Under these assumptions, the gravitational wave acts as a classical coherent drive in equation~(\ref{eq:hbar-hamiltonian}) with the driving strength $\Omega_{GW} = - h_{0} \frac{\mu }{n^2} \sqrt{ \frac{ \rho \omega^3 L^3}{2 \hbar \pi^3 } } $, where $\rho$ is the density of sapphire (derived in Supplementary Information, Section \ref{app:force_quant}).